derintelligence/az-summarization/README.md

 # az-summarization
-Neural Attention Model for Abstractive Summarization for Azerbaijani language
+Neural Attention Model for Abstractive Summarization for Azerbaijani language.
+Dataset of nearly ~400,000 pairs of both article contents and titles has been created for the task.
+Three different models have been trained on the EC2 P2 single GPU instance and the results are listed below.

 *Read this in other languages: [Azərbaycan dili](README.az.md)*